linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/15 Chapter 15.md

 However, in corporate credit, each company has its own mortality rate, but in retail credit, mortality rate is applied to a (hopefully) homogeneous group of individuals or small private firms.

-# 15.3.3 Constant Default Rate
+### 15.3.3 Constant Default Rate

 The constant default rate (CDR) is the percentage of mortgages within a pool of loans in which the mortgagors (borrowers) have fallen more than 90 days behind in making payments to their lenders.
 These pools of individual outstanding mortgages are created by financial institutions that combine loans to create mortgage-backed securities (MBS), which they sell to investors.

 An "implied" CDR will be discussed in Chapter 12.

-# 15.3.4 Pay-As-yoU-Go (PAUG)
+### 15.3.4 Pay-As-You-Go (PAUG)

 As mentioned earlier, because of lack of data, retail credit is usually analyzed in pools (hopefully homogeneous).
 As a result, defaults occur "continuously" in a pool.
 Unlike a corporation for which default means cease to exist, a default in a pool is much like a small reduction in size.
 As a result, for a CDS protection (against whole pool), it is not a large lump sum payment but a small fraction of the pool size.

 PAUG ("Pay As You Go") refers to application of credit derivatives technology to structured finance products.
 It works similarly to a credit default swap (CDS) with the reference entity being a structured finance product such as ABS, commercial mortgage-backed security (CMBS), residential mortgage-backed security (RMBS), etc. The trigger events in PAUG can be classified mainly as "credit events" and "floating rate payment events".
 PAUG is a settlement methodology for CDS on ABS reference entities.

-# 15.3.5 Foreclosure
+### 15.3.5 Foreclosure

 Wikipedia:

 Foreclosure is a legal process in which a lender attempts to recover the balance of a loan from a borrower who has stopped making payments to the lender by forcing the sale of the asset used as the collateral for the loan.

-# 15.3.6 Real Estate Owned (REO)
+### 15.3.6 Real Estate Owned (REO)

 From Wikipedia,

 Real estate owned, or REO, is a term used in the United States to describe a class of property owned by a lender—typically a bank, government agency, or government loan insurer—after an unsuccessful sale at a foreclosure auction.
 A foreclosing beneficiary will typically set the opening bid at a foreclosure auction for at least the outstanding loan amount.
 If there are no bidders that are interested, then the beneficiary will legally repossess the property.
 This is commonly the case when the amount owed on the home is higher than the current market value of the foreclosure property, such as with a mortgage loan made at a high loan-to-value during a real estate bubble.
 As soon as the beneficiary repossesses the property it is listed on their books as REO and categorized as an asset.
 (See non-performing asset).

-# 15.4 Prepayment Models
+## 15.4 Prepayment Models

 Loans and be prepaid.
 In such a case, banks earn less interests, although the principal is paid back early.
 There are many reasons why a borrower will prepay before the loan is due.
-Basically we classify the reasons into two broad caggetories:
+Basically we classify the reasons into two broad categories:

-1.economic reasons
+1. Economic reasons
 2. non-economic reasons

 The former mainly refers to refinancing.
 When interest rates drop (and so does the mortgage rate), the borrower can refinance to lower his/her interest payments.

 The latter contains a number of different reasons.
 The commonly cited ones are:

-(a) change of marital status - a newlywed coupon will likely to buy a larger home and a divorced couple will do the opposite and each case will result in selling the existing properties and terminate the mortgage.
+(a) change of marital status - a newlywed couple is likely to buy a larger home and a divorced couple will do the opposite and each case will result in selling the existing properties and terminate the mortgage.
-(b) addition (or reduction) of members - couple after having a child will likely to move to suburbs to gain living space and children leaving home will result in downsize and each case will result in selling the existing properties and terminate the mortgage
+(b) addition (or reduction) of members - couple after having a child are likely to move to suburbs to gain living space and children leaving home will result in downsize and each case will result in selling the existing properties and terminate the mortgage
-(c) relocation – this can be change of jobs which will lead to selling the property and terminate the mortgage.
+(c) relocation – this can be due to change of jobs which will lead to selling the property and terminate the mortgage.

 Non-economic reasons cannot be modeled easily using derivative pricing models.
-Hence large amount of data mining is the common methodology in this area.
+Hence a large amount of data mining is the common methodology in this area.

-Even refinance which is purely economical cannot be easily modeled.
+Even refinance which is purely economic cannot be easily modeled.
 This is because people are generally not sensitive to financial information.
 Even when rates are lower, without aggressively paying attention, regular people will not know.
 Another big factor is refinance costs.
 Refinancing isn't free.
-Only when savings on interests outweigh the refinance costs, it is beneficial to refinance.
+Only when savings on interest outweigh the refinance costs, it is beneficial to refinance.
 As a result, although one can use an interest rate model introduced in Chapter 14, in reality, those models don't work well.

-Accordingly, econometric methods employing large amount of data are the common practice in modeling the prepayment behavior.
+Accordingly, econometric methods employing a large amount of data are the common practice in modeling the prepayment behavior.
 The key factors that determine prepayment rates are:

 (1) refinancing incentive,
 (2) seasonal variations,